shopware5/devdocs/source/developers-guide/content-types/index.md

 ### Resolver

-A resolver has to extend 'Shopware\Bundle\ContentTypeBundle\FieldResolver\AbstractResolver' and registered in the DI container.
+A resolver has to extend 'Shopware\Bundle\ContentTypeBundle\FieldResolver\AbstractResolver' and needs to be registered in the DI container.
 The abstract class requires that you implement the method 'resolve'.
-The content type's repository reads all information from the database and then adds all fields that has to been resolved in the Resolver using the 'add' method, defined in the 'AbstractResolver'.
-After all ids added, it will call the 'resolve()' method where the Resolver should fetch and store the data by the added ids.
+The Content Type's repository reads all information from the database and then adds all fields that have to be resolved in the resolver using the 'add' method, defined in the 'AbstractResolver'.
+After all IDs are added, it will call the 'resolve()' method where the Resolver should fetch and store the data by the added IDs.

-Here we have an example for the 'MediaField'
+Here we have an example for the 'MediaField':

 ```php
 public function resolve(): void